oleh-yablunovskyi/comments-spa-test/README.md

 ## Features

-- Display top-level comments and their child comments
+- Display top-level comments and their child comments with support for plain text and certain HTML tags
-- Create new comments with support for images and text files
+- Create new comments with support for uploading images and text files
+- Robust validation for comment input on both frontend and backend
+- Images are automatically resized to a specified size on the server
 - Google reCAPTCHA integration for form validation
 - Sort comments by different criteria (e.g., date, popularity)
 - Pagination for efficient navigation through comments